baileycmiller/blog/_posts/2017-11-16-deep-stuff-from-adobe-max-2017.md

 ## How to Make the Most of Conferences:

-- <b>Caffeinate.</b> I forgot about caffeine until the 3rd day.
+- **Caffeinate.** I forgot about caffeine until the 3rd day.
 Untapped potential is what that was.
--  <b>Take pictures and notes galore.</b> Just do it a bunch.
+-  **Take pictures and notes galore.** Just do it a bunch.
 Want to snap a pic of that random sign or that keynote slide?
 Might as well!
 You can synthesize it all later.
 In the moment, take in as much as the experience as you can.
-- <b>Take more hands-on labs if they’re available.</b> Upon registering for sessions at Adobe Max, you’re given the choice between sessions, labs, and creativity workshops.
+- **Take more hands-on labs if they’re available.** Upon registering for sessions at Adobe Max, you’re given the choice between sessions, labs, and creativity workshops.
 I only registered for one lab (the rest were sessions) and I regretted not taking more labs.
 During my lab, I learned a solid workflow for working with Adobe XD.
 It was definitely one of the best courses I took in the conference because of that hands-on learning vibe.
-- <b>Conferences are a great time to curate your inspirational people list.</b> The people chosen for keynotes and sessions are there for a reason.
+- **Conferences are a great time to curate your inspirational people list.** The people chosen for keynotes and sessions are there for a reason.
 They’re all amazing!
 Take notes on who’s there so you can look them up later.
 It’s a great time to expand your list of people to follow on social media, authors of books to read, etc.
-- <b>It’s okay to be an introvert.</b> Be prepared to meet a lot of nice people.
+- **It’s okay to be an introvert.** Be prepared to meet a lot of nice people.
 But at the same time, it’s okay to be an introvert.
 It’s okay to leave early.
 It’s okay to recharge and rest.
 Don’t beat yourself up.
 Don’t try to fit a mold of an extrovert if it’s not you.
 Do what’s best for yourself first and foremost.
-- <b>Don’t let FOMO control you.</b> It’s okay to not take every opportunity.
+- **Don’t let FOMO control you.** It’s okay to not take every opportunity.
 It’s okay to skip a few sessions.
 You can’t do it all.

 Okay, now we can get to the deep stuff.